jupyterlab/mimerender-cookiecutter/README.md

 # mimerender-cookiecutter

 A [cookiecutter](https://github.com/audreyr/cookiecutter) template for creating a JupyterLab and Jupyter Notebook extension for rendering specific mime types and file extensions.
+See the [master branch](https://github.com/jupyterlab/mimerender-cookiecutter) of this repo for a non-React cookiecutter.

 ## Examples